harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 Harness supports configuration with or without [Just-In-Time (JIT) user provisioning](/docs/platform/role-based-access-control/provision-use-jit/).
 Without JIT, you will want to perform the following steps to add new users:

 1. In Harness, add the users you want to set up for SAML SSO by inviting them to Harness using the same email addresses that they use in your SAML provider.​
-2. In Keycloak, add the users and make sure they are in scope for the client that will be created in the configuration steps below.
+2. In Keycloak, add the users and make sure they are in scope for the client you create in the configuration steps below.

 With JIT, you add users to Keycloak and they will automatically be added to Harness upon first login.

 ### Set Up a Client in Keycloak

 1. Log in to your Keycloak account.
-2. Switch to your target Realm, then click on **Clients**
+2. Switch to your target Realm, then select **Clients**.
-3. Click **Create Client**, enter the following values and click **Save**
+3. Select **Create Client**, then enter the following values.

 	**General settings**